deano98/ms1-gym/README.md

 * The contact page has a similar layout to the membership page, providing users with the folowing information: Opening times, contact details and a link to a feedback form.
 * As with the membership page, the detailed will be layed out horizontally, split with vertical lines.
 The information will be displayed with a header, subsequent information will be in a paragraph.
 * There will be a button on the feedback section that links to the feedback page.
-* Below that displays an interactive google map with the location of the gym.
+* Below that displays an interactive google map with the location of the gym. *Note - the map is for another gym, as Milestone Fitness is fictional*

 ## Feedback